yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 ### `insert` {#input.insert}

 Enter insert mode.
-This command is only available in normal mode.
+This action is only available in normal mode.

 | Argument/Option | Description              |
 | --------------- | ------------------------ |